very-geek/ember-refined-remarkable/README.md

 {{/my-component}}
 ```

-This is not a problem when using markup languages like HTML or HTMLBars, but this addon will parse whatever contents you put in the block as markdown text, and markdown text is _indentation sensitive_ format, so extra indentations will be a problem when using this addon (actually two spaces will be fine generally, but four spaces or a tab will definitely causing troubles).
+This is not a problem when using markup languages like HTML or HTMLBars, but this addon will parse whatever contents you put in the block as markdown text, and markdown format is _indentation sensitive_, so extra indentations will be a problem when using this addon (actually two spaces will be fine generally, but four spaces or a tab will definitely causing troubles).

 Please don’t use indentations in markdown text except for reasonable needs (for example, indented code blocks).

+In addition, passing markdown text as a property will not be affected (hopefully!
+Issue my if it does).

 #### 2. Avoid to parse HTMLBars in markdown code blocks